Let me show you everything you need to know about word-of-mouth referrals for hair and beauty businesses.

 First, I’ll show you why recommend a friend systems are more important than ever for salons, spas and clinics.

-Then, I’ll share some tweaks and tricks to skyrocket your referrals both on and offline.
+Then, I’ll share some ideas and tips to skyrocket your referrals both on and offline including:

 Sound good?
 Let’s dive in…

 Are recommendations old hat in today’s digital world?

 I’m surprised by how many hair and beauty businesses dismiss word-of-mouth referrals as obsolete dinosaurs.